zeeshantariq08/filament-attachmate/README.md

     // ...
 }
 ```
-4. Add a Filament resource to manage your model
-Refer to the Filament documentation: [https://filamentphp.com/docs/3.x/panels/resources/getting-started]

-5. Configure the Filament resource
+3. Configure the Filament resource
 - In your `form` Filament resource declaration you need to add `AttachmentFileUpload::make()` so your users can upload the attachments.

 ```php